esesmuedgars/IdeaKit/README.md

 ### Demystifying `@autoclosure`

-[Artturi Jalli](https://twitter.com/ArtturiJalli) wrote an [article](https://medium.com/codex/swift-demystifying-autoclosures-dc106e4bc04a) explainig what is `@autoclosure`, describes it's benefits, and how to use it in Swift.
+[Artturi Jalli](https://twitter.com/ArtturiJalli) wrote an [article](https://medium.com/codex/swift-demystifying-autoclosures-dc106e4bc04a) explaining what is `@autoclosure`, describes its benefits, and how to use it in Swift.

 ### `AppDelegate` vs. `SceneDelegate`

-If you’ve developed application prior to iOS 13, you probably are familiar with `AppDelegate`.
+If you’ve developed an application before iOS 13, you probably are familiar with `AppDelegate`.
 In iOS 13, Apple has moved some of the `AppDelegate` responsibilities to the `SceneDelegate`.
-[Reinder de Vries](https://twitter.com/reinder42) wrote an [article](https://learnappmaking.com/scene-delegate-app-delegate-xcode-11-ios-13) where he outlines different roles of both and how they interact to launch an application.
+[Reinder de Vries](https://twitter.com/reinder42) wrote an [article](https://learnappmaking.com/scene-delegate-app-delegate-xcode-11-ios-13) where he outlines the different roles of both and how they interact to launch an application.

 ### Understanding and resolving `EXC_BAD_ACCESS` crash errors

 `EXC_BAD_ACCESS` is a common crash we run into.
-[Antoine van der Lee](https://twitter.com/twannl) in his [article](https://www.avanderlee.com/swift/exc-bad-access-crash) not only translates the error but also proposes actions to help track down and solve root cause of the issue.
+[Antoine van der Lee](https://twitter.com/twannl) in his [article](https://www.avanderlee.com/swift/exc-bad-access-crash) not only translates the error but also proposes actions to help track down and solve the root cause of the issue.

 ### Manually symbolicate crash reports